avanrish/margatsni/README.md

 - Post page (public for everyone with restrictions for not logged in users)
 - Suggestions
 - Search
-- Explore people / posts
+- Explore
+  - Posts (public for everyone)
+  - People (only for logged in users)
 - Follow / Unfollow
 - Edit Profile
 - Change Password / Email